 Strong, clear calls to action work best to guide people in the direction you want.
 Don’t assume that people will figure out what you want them to do.
 Be specific, and use a single call to action in a given campaign.

-- Awareness – they know they have a problem they want to solve
+- Awareness – they know they have a problem and they want to solve it

 - Consideration – they research options to solve the problem